Cumulocity-IoT/oee-simulators/simulators/README.md

 To deploy this project, upload the zip file to the Cumulocity as Microservice.
 The zip file can be created locally as described above or downloaded from the [releases](https://github.com/SoftwareAG/oee-simulators/releases) section.

-## Profile generator

-The Profile Generator is a [Python script](main/profile_generator.py) that creates OEE calculation profiles for each simulator available in the tenant.
-Every simulator needs a template with appropriate name (<external_id>_profile.template) in your local [main](main/profile_templates) folder.
-The simulators must have been created beforehand by deploying the [oee-simulators](#simulator-microservice) microservice.

 ### Environment

 Install python 3.8.3+ on your system.
-Probably you'll need install some packages using *pip* commmand, e.g.
+Probably you'll need install some packages using *pip* command, e.g.
 ```
 pip install requests
 ```